 Should a previously agreed programme of study pose unforeseen difficulties, or prove impractical for any reason, an alternative programme can be adopted.
 Although advance notice is not required, you are asked to be sensitive to the teacher’s other professional/personal commitments.

-You are welcome to request one-to-one lessons via skype, especially in cases where distance or restricted mobility may otherwise mean that lessons in person would be difficult.
-Skype lessons are generally more flexible, in terms of time, and may be a more comfortable option for some, however, the fees and guidelines outlined in this document still apply, but you are invited to discuss your options before coming to an arrangement.
+You are welcome to request one-to-one lessons via Skype and/or Facetime, especially in cases where distance or restricted mobility may otherwise mean that lessons in person would be difficult.
+Skype and/or FaceTime lessons are generally more flexible, in terms of time, and may be a more comfortable option for some, however, the fees and guidelines outlined in this document still apply, but you are invited to discuss your options before coming to an arrangement.
 Please ensure you have a reliable internet connection, a webcam and microphone prior to lessons being arranged.
 Supporting materials which would otherwise accompany a lesson, can be sent either by e-mail or post at no extra charge.

 As well as having to pay for the lesson itself, you are also paying for the time allocated for that lesson, and the preparation involved.
 It is therefore important to be aware, a minimum of twenty-four hours notice is required for cancellations.
 Last minute cancellations, or failure to show, will result in you having to still pay the full price for that lesson, as it is then too late to offer the reserved time to another student.
 With sufficient notice, or in the case of an emergency, it would be possible to reschedule the lesson for another time.
 Should four or more lessons be missed due to ill health, you are asked to provide a document signed by a medical professional, stating the ailment and proposed recovery time.